 Here’s what you can do (based on CDC recommendations where relevant):

 - Remind children of the importance of wearing masks and washing their hands.

 - Make sure children know how to wear their masks properly (covering both the mouth and nose).

-- Check with your child each morning for signs of illness and take their temperature.
-If your child has a temperature of 100.4 or higher, keep them at home.
+- Check with your child each morning for signs of illness and take their temperature if you are concerned.
+If your child has a temperature of 100.4 or higher, keep them home.

 - Keep your child home if they show other signs of illness, such as sore throat, cough, severe headache, vomiting, stomach pain, or body aches.

 - Consider keeping your child home if they have had close contact with someone who has tested positive for COVID.
-Check with your school and make sure you understand their recommendations around quarantining after possible exposure.
+Check with your school and ensure you understand their recommendations (if any) for testing and quarantining after possible exposure.

 - Have a plan for where to get tested in case your child develops symptoms.
-Check with your school; many are providing free COVID testing resources for their families.
-You can also find and book COVID testing on Solv.
+Check with your school; many provide free COVID testing resources for their families.
+You can also find and book https://www.solvhealth.com/covid-testing.

 - Send your child to school with a backup mask and hand sanitizer.
 Consider also packing a reusable water bottle, so they don’t have to drink from shared water fountains.

 - Make sure your emergency contact information at school is current.